hove-io/navitia/documentation/slate/source/includes/objects.md

 |address|[address](#address)|Embedded address|
 |stop_point|[stop_point](#stop-point)|Embedded Stop point|

 ### Trip

 A trip corresponds to a scheduled vehicle circulation (and all its linked real-time and disrupted routes).

-An example : a train, routing a Paris to Lyon itinerary every day at 06h29, is the "Trip" named "6641".
+Example: a train, routing a Paris to Lyon itinerary every day at 06h29, is the "Trip" named "6641".

 ``` json
 {